JRiggles/Aseprite-Extension-Updater/README.md

 >[!NOTE]
 > For more detailed information on how to create and manage releases on GitHub, please refer to the [GitHub Releases documentation](https://docs.github.com/en/repositories/releasing-projects-on-github/about-releases)

-## Installation
-You can download this extension from [itch.io](https://sudo-whoami.itch.io/extension-name-here) as a "pay what you want" tool

-If you find this extension useful, please consider donating via itch.io to support further development! &hearts;

 ## TODO
 - [ ] Support for other release sources, like GitLab or itch.io